jbarroso/clean-code/README.md

 ## Vertical Formatting
 Small files are easier to understand than large files.

-It is possible to build significant system(junit, tomcat, ant, fitnesse) with files between **200-500 lines.**
+It is possible to build significant systems(junit, tomcat, ant, fitnesse) with files between **200-500 lines.**
 ## The Newspaper Metaphor
 **We would like a source file to be like a newspaper article**:
 - At the top you expect a headline